Jewelry Blog

 The top companies that provide reputable certificates for origin are:

-1. AGL – American Gemological Labs.
-The AGL certificates are considered the strongest Kashmir certificates in the industry.
+1. AGL.
+American Gemological Labs.
+The AGL certificate is considered the strongest Kashmir certificate in the industry.

 4. Christian Duneg.
-This lab doesn’t have a website, but they are one of the top authorities.
+This lab doesn’t have a website, but they are one of the top authorities, and very respected in the industry.

-6. AGTA – American Gem Trade Association.
-The AGTA Labs no longer exist, and their sapphire certificates are strongly flawed.
-See below.
+6. AGTA.
+American Gem Trade Association.
+The AGTA Labs no longer exist, and like the GIA, their Kashmir certificate is deemed highly problematic by many collectors.

 In the 1980s, there were many problematic certificates that confused the origins between Kashmir and Madagascar.
-As a result, we strongly recommend not using AGTA and GIA to determine the origin of a sapphire.
-AGL, SSEF, Gubelin, and Christian Duneg are the highest authorities determining origin.
+As a result, we firmly recommend not using AGTA and GIA to determine the origin of a Kashmir sapphire.
+AGL, SSEF, Gubelin, and Christian Duneg are the highest authorities for determining precise origin.

 3. Desired Color and Saturation of Kashmir Blue